pemsley/coot/blog/_posts/2023-02-26-libcootapi.md

 created ("api") and the resulting library is called libcootapi.
 It is available int the `gtk3` branch of Coot.

-It is this API that has been compiled to WebAssembly has has JavaScript bindings so that it is useful in the web browser and thus is the basis of Moorhen.
+It is this API that has been compiled to WebAssembly and has JavaScript bindings so that it is useful in the web browser and thus is the basis of Moorhen.